learn-saneesh/ludo/README.md

 - **Shot clock** — 30 s per turn; idle players are auto-played.
 - **Customization** — 24 avatars, 3 dice skins (classic / neon / royal).

-## Free hosting

-The server is a single Node process (in-memory state, no database), so any free Node host works.
-Easiest options:

-- **Instant, no signup — tunnel your PC:** run `npm start`, then `npx localtunnel --port 3000` (or `cloudflared tunnel --url http://localhost:3000` / `ngrok http 3000`).
-Share the printed URL; the game runs off your machine.
-- **Render.com (free tier):** push this folder to a GitHub repo → New → Web Service → connect the repo → Build `npm install`, Start `npm start`.
-  WebSockets work out of the box; the free instance sleeps after ~15 min idle (first visit wakes it, running games are lost on sleep).
-- **Fly.io / Railway / Glitch:** all run `npm start` Node apps with
-  WebSocket support on their free/trial tiers.

-Voice chat uses a public STUN server only; on very restrictive networks voice may not connect (game + text chat are unaffected).

 ## Layout